Attention NAE Members

 If you wish to change your credentials, please go to the NAE website and reset your username and password.

-The 2021 EU-US Frontiers of Engineering symposium will be held virtually November 15-17, 2021.
-Sixty of the most promising early career engineers from the US and EU will meet for an intensive 2-1/2 day symposium to discuss cutting-edge developments in four areas: Improving the Reliability and Resiliency of Electric Power Grids, Applications and Uses of Graphene, Machine Learning for Emerging Networks, and Technologies for the Detection and Treatment of Dementia.
+The 2021 EU-US Frontiers of Engineering symposium was held virtually November 15-17, 2021.
+Sixty of the most promising early career engineers from the US and EU met for an intensive 2-1/2 day symposium to discuss cutting-edge developments in four areas: Improving the Reliability and Resiliency of Electric Power Grids, Applications and Uses of Graphene, Machine Learning for Emerging Networks, and Technologies for the Detection and Treatment of Dementia.
 The event facilitates international and cross-disciplinary research collaboration, promotes the transfer of new techniques and approaches across disparate engineering fields, and encourages the creation of a transatlantic network of world-class engineers.

-The symposium will be hosted in partnership with the European Council of Academies of Applied Sciences, Technologies, and Engineering.
-The Royal Swedish Academy of Engineering Sciences (IVA) is serving as the administrator and organizer for the European side of the event.
+The symposium was hosted in partnership with the European Council of Academies of Applied Sciences, Technologies, and Engineering.
+The Royal Swedish Academy of Engineering Sciences (IVA) served as the administrator and organizer for the European side of the event.

 LIST OF SESSIONS